 Also – when the leaders pound away on the importance of service in the church – Isn’t that also an entitlement mentality on their end??
 They have become guilty of an entitlement mentality themselves!
 Right?

-One function of church leadership is to shepherd the people.
+And isn’t it part of the church’s responsibility to shepherd people?
+If the church is hearing multiple comments about people feeling neglected and forgotten, maybe they need to re-evaluate this aspect of their ministry.
 It seems to me that shepherding has fallen by the wayside, and too many leaders see themselves more like administrators who preach on Sunday and manage the church from a distance.
 One of the comments left after the post, said this (and I agree):

 This is a “Leadership Issue” not a “Congregation Issue”.
 The church is in a leadership crisis.
 We have plenty of pastors who can lead from a platform through teaching and preaching but do little else to connect with their people throughout the week…(Dave McAuley)